Jyrno42/django-esteid/esteid/bdoc2/README.md

 #### SignaturePolicyIdentifier

-This appears to be a static XML chunk referencing the BDOC 2.1 Specifications document:
+This appears to be a static^1 XML chunk referencing the BDOC 2.1 Specifications document:
 ```xml
 <xades:SignaturePolicyIdentifier>
     <xades:SignaturePolicyId>